taubman33/django-rest/readme.md

 Unauthorized users will still be able to perform read actions on your data.
 This is all the configuration that you need to set up these permissions!

+Add this variable as a new dictionary, anywhere in `settings.py`:

 ```python
 REST_FRAMEWORK = {
     # Use Django's standard `django.contrib.auth` permissions,